 - The ability to enforce policy-based endpoint usage capabilities and limits (e.g. disable USB ports to prevent information duplication or tampering).

-Dell Wyse and Citrix have partnered for more than 15 years to develop innovative solutions that enable Citrix desktop virtualization, application virtualization, server virtualization, application networking, cloud computing and SaaS offerings.
+Dell Wyse and Citrix have partnered for more than 15 years to develop innovative solutions that enable Citrix desktop virtualisation, application virtualisation, server virtualisation, application networking, cloud computing, and SaaS offerings.
 Together, Dell Wyse and Citrix have radically simplified networked computing, delivering applications as an on-demand service to any user, in any location, on any device.
 With solutions from Dell Wyse and Citrix, you can:

-- Create a more secure environment that minimizes or eliminates exposure to data loss, viruses and malware;
+- Create a more secure environment that minimises or eliminates exposure to data loss, viruses, and malware;

-- Benefit from centralized management and complete control of all endpoints;
+- Benefit from centralised management and complete control of all endpoints;

 - Eliminate components with high failure rates, which reduces costs and improves reliability, compared to PCs.